 Toronto, ON M4V 1R5.

 Nomination deadline is June 30, 2018.

 The Award is juried by a three person panel of Choirs Ontario past presidents who are appointed by the Choirs Ontario Board of Directors.
-The recipient receives a framed certificate and a Choirs Ontario honorary lifetime membership at a recognition ceremony to be held at the Ontario Youth Choir concert in Toronto, August 19, 2018.
+The recipient receives a framed certificate and a Choirs Ontario honorary lifetime membership at a recognition ceremony to be held at one of the concerts where recipient is performing or involved.

 Professional Development Grants